Smoothness of the law of manifold-valued Markov processes with jumps: Lie groups and homogeneous spaces

 In Theorem \ref{mainth}, we have assumed that the process cannot come from infinity by jumping (except in the case of smooth jumps of Theorem \ref{smoothj}).
 This assumption is not needed in the affine case $M=\reel^d$, but other conditions are required in this case, and assumptions made for instance in \cite{picard96} are not intrinsic if $\reel^d$ is viewed as a differentiable manifold (they are not invariant by diffeomorphisms).
 We can of course apply the affine theorem when $M$ is diffeomorphic to $\reel^d$, but again the conditions on the coefficients will depend on the diffeomorphism.

 Thus, if jumps are not bounded, we need additional structure on $M$ (as this is the case on $\reel^d$ where the affine structure is used).
-We consider here the case of Lévy processes on Lie groups; more generally, we consider the case where $M$ is an homogeneous space on which a Lie group $G$ acts, and $X_t$ is the projection on $M$ of a Lévy process on $G$.
+We consider here the case of L\'{e}vy processes on Lie groups; more generally, we consider the case where $M$ is an homogeneous space on which a Lie group $G$ acts, and $X_t$ is the projection on $M$ of a L\'{e}vy process on $G$.

-Exposition about Lévy processes on Lie groups can be found in \cite{liao04}.
+Exposition about L\'{e}vy processes on Lie groups can be found in \cite {liao04}.
 We shall use the theory of integration on Lie groups or homogeneous spaces (Haar measures, invariant and relatively invariant measures), which is explained in \cite{bourbaki63}, see also for instance \cite{wijsman90}.
 We recall here the points which are useful for our study.